How to Fix Nike Run Club Not Working on Apple Watch

 Nike Run Club Is Lagging on Apple Watch

 If you’re training for a marathon, this can be a major problem.
-Upgrading to a newer model of Apple Watch might seem like the solution, but there’s no guarantee that it will fix the issue.

 I recommend deleting the Nike Run Club app from both your iPhone and Apple Watch.
 After that, reset your iPhone first and then your Apple Watch.
 Once done, reinstall the Nike Run Club app and check if it’s working properly.